chamlet5127/Math343/README.md

 # Math343
 These are codes I've written for my undergraduate numerical analysis class.
 Some are from textbooks but I have heavily commented them to explain the codes to beginning programmers.
+Book reference is inside the code.